 - Inconsistent insulation distribution

 Looking for a roomier mid-layer that has space underneath for your fave fleece?
-Check out the Mountain Hardwear Ventano Jacket.
-The insulation is blown in, which means not only is this particular insulation nice and silky, but it’s nice and fluffy, too.
+Check out the Mountain Hardwear Ventano Jacket (now only available in a hooded version) The insulation is blown in, which means not only is this particular insulation nice and silky, but it’s nice and fluffy, too.
 Not that there’s a ton of it: this is more of a winter midlayer or cool-weather outer layer, of course.
 In any case, it pretty well replicates the softness and loft of down, but, you know, without the animal cruelty.

 Also, it’s recycled!
 The insulation, that is.
 The outer fabric is a more durable virgin nylon.
 As for features, this jacket has plenty.
 For starters, I love the hoodless design.
 It makes it imminently layer-able.
 No excess hoods to bunch up and get in the way, ya know?
 It has two zippered hand pockets–one of which the entire jacket can stuff into for easy portability–AND a nice zippered chest pocket, which I’m always a fan of.